-All apprentice or learner workplaces will be subject to a Health and Safety risk assessment conducted by trained delivery staff, which will be conducted prior to commencement of the course or apprenticeship.
+All apprentice or learner workplaces will be subject to a Health and Safety risk assessment conducted by trained staff, which will be conducted prior to commencement of the course or apprenticeship.
 The risk assessment may identify actions that the employer must take to ensure the safety of the apprentice or learner.
-These will be risk rated and a timely date set to ensure that the action has been completed.
-This will be reviewed and reassessed by a delivery staff member to ensure compliance.
+These will be risk rated, and a timely date set to ensure that the action has been completed.
+This will be reviewed and reassessed by a member of the senior leadership team to ensure compliance.
 Red risk ratings will result in a delay in the apprenticeship or learner start date and will need to be remedied before commencement of the apprenticeship or programme.

 If the place of employment is still deemed unsafe by the review date, then the apprentice or learner will be advised of the risks to their safety and informed that they cannot commence their training at this place of work.
-IAG will be provided to support an apprentice or learner to find an alternative safe place of work to commence training, however, wherever possible, SON will support the employer to remedy any risks to Health and Safety to ensure the place of work is safe to commence training.
+IAG will be provided to support learners to find an alternative safe place of work to commence training, however, wherever possible, we will support the employer to remedy any risks to Health and Safety to ensure the place of work is safe to commence training.

-The risk assessment will be formally reviewed every 6 months, however, when delivery staff visit the place of work, they must pay due care to Health and Safety requirements and report any concerns to the employer at the workplace and the Managing Director at SON.
-If the visiting delivery staff have immediate concerns, they must notify the workplace manager, ensure that safety of the apprentice or learner and leave the premises.
-This includes informing the apprentice or learner to also leave the premises if it is unsafe to remain.
+The risk assessment will be formally reviewed annually, however, when delivery staff visit their place of work, they must pay due care to Health and Safety requirements and report any concerns to the employer at the workplace and the Managing Director.
+If the visiting delivery staff have immediate concerns, they must notify the workplace manager to ensure that safety of the learner and leave the premises.
+This includes informing the learner to also leave the premises if it is unsafe to remain.
 In this instance, the Managing Director must be contacted immediately and may be required to pass on Health and Safety concerns to the relevant inspectorate for SON and the workplace.

-During apprentice and learner progress reviews, the welfare and health and safety of the apprentice and learner will be discussed, and issues must be reported to the employer and the Managing Director at SON to ensure that any issues can be investigated and rectified to ensure continued commitment to safeguard apprentices, learners, staff, and stakeholders.
+During learner progress reviews, the welfare and health and safety of the learner will be discussed, and advice and guidance may be given to support knowledge and understanding, and issues must be reported to the employer and the Managing Director.
+This is to ensure that any Health and Safety issues can be investigated and rectified to ensure continued commitment to safeguarding learners, staff and stakeholders.